paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

     (iv) shall provide an opportunity for the nomination of planning, design, and construction projects by the Service, Indian tribes, and tribal organizations for consideration under the priority system at least once every 3 years, or more frequently as the Secretary determines to be appropriate.

   (B) *Needs of facilities under ISDEAA agreements* — The Secretary shall ensure that the planning, design, construction, renovation, and expansion needs of Service and non-Service facilities operated under contracts or compacts in accordance with the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450](./chapter-014-miscellaneous.md#section-450) et seq.) are fully and equitably integrated into the health care facility priority system.
+450](./chapter-014-miscellaneous.md#section-450) et seq.)
+11 See References in Text note below. are fully and equitably integrated into the health care facility priority system.

   (C) *Criteria for evaluating needs* — For purposes of this subsection, the Secretary, in evaluating the needs of facilities operated under a contract or compact under the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450](./chapter-014-miscellaneous.md#section-450) et seq.), shall use the criteria used by the Secretary in evaluating the needs of facilities operated directly by the Service.
+450](./chapter-014-miscellaneous.md#section-450) et seq.),1 shall use the criteria used by the Secretary in evaluating the needs of facilities operated directly by the Service.

   (D) *Priority of certain projects protected* — The priority of any project established under the construction priority system in effect on March 23, 2010, shall not be affected by any change in the construction priority system taking place after that date if the project—